yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/storyboard/index.md

 On the simulator, click the 'Home' button, and notice our app icon is pretty boring.
 Follow the directions below to add one to your app:

 * To add an icon for iPad, it must be exactly 76x76 OR 152x152.
-In Google Images search, you can select the 'Tools' button, then 'Size' dropdown, then 'Exactly' option.
+There are other specific dimensions the image or icon must be in for other devices.
+Click on the `Assets.xcassets` folder within your Xcode project to find those details.
+In Google Images search, you can add `imagesize:152x152` after yout search term to filter for images, in this example, that are the 152x152 size.
-* Drag and drop the image from your finder, into the '2x' box right above 'iPad App, iOS 7 - 12 76pt' for a 152x152 image, and into the '1x'box if the image is 76x76.
+* Drag and drop the image from your Finder, into the appropriate boxes in the `Assets.xcassets`.
-* To see it appear, make sure you are running your simulator with an iPad.
+* To see it appear, make sure you are running your simulator with the device type/size that has an icon.

 ## iOS: StoryBoard